 Ultimately, please decide for yourself whether an outdoor therapy session is at an appropriate level for you, meaning that you are able to do it, and/or can do it together with my support (need a little motivation).

 People often don’t realise what they are capable of doing and achieving.
 Fear, self-messages and previous experiences can narrow our understanding of our actual ability and potential.
-With the support and security of an experienced person, you can test out any mental limitations.
+With the support and assurance of an experienced person, you can test out any mental limitations.
 Physical limitations are a different story though, and a session will be adjusted to compensate for your level of fitness and health.

 Being outdoors does mean that you need a certain level of basic fitness.
-If you are unsure, ask.
+If you are unsure, please ask.
 If you haven’t been active or outdoors for a while, that’s perfectly okay.
 If you have a pre-existing condition, then simply let me know, and I will accommodate you.

 Any questions, please feel welcome to contact me on +61 (0)448 381 306 or by email.

-Go to Top
+Go to Top ↑